 “nueve meses de invierno, tres meses de infierno”

 – nine months of winter, three months of fire.
 While I didn’t live in Madrid during the height of summer, it was still pretty hot some days, and it gets much hotter in the South.
 Spain knows how to create meals that work for hot weather, as these tasty uncooked tapas dishes show.
-While tapas are often thought of as a simple snack alongside a drink, it’s often more about sharing and eating gradually – you can easily make a meal out of them.
+While tapas are often thought of as a simple snack alongside a drink, it’s often more about sharing and eating gradually – you can easily make a meal out of them (see more ideas in what are tapas).
 You can mix and match a range of dishes, but here I’ve gone for a few favorites that provide a range of flavors that all come together to make a delicious, easy meal.

 Some of these Spanish tapas are so easy I’d hardly call them recipes, but they still make great little dishes.
 It might look like a lot of ingredients and different things to put together, but nothing takes much preparation.
 Plus to me, half the fun of tapas is trying a few things.